 Anmol Chemicals is a several decades old manufacturing company.
 It is the pioneer manufacturers of Potassium Bitartrate, Pharmaceutical Excipients, Fragrance & Flavor chemicals in India.
 It has several associated manufacturing facilities spread across India.
 It has toll manufacturers and representatives in China, UAE, Europe Canada & USA.
+All the Information on Physics, Chemistry, Applications, Uses and Technology of Manufacture is in these pages.

 The units have one or more of the certifications like FDA GMP, ISO 9001, ISO 22000, HACCP, REACH, Kosher & Halal